osintbuddy/osintbuddy/CODE_OF_CONDUCT.md

-# Our Code of Conduct
+# OSIB Code of Conduct

 ## Hacker Ethics and Our Pledge